ericauld/Fake-Book/README.md

+This was a project for an Insight Data Engineering bootcamp.
+Read more about this and my other software projects at www.ericauld.net/software

 # Fake Book

 A "Fake Book" is the sheet music that a jazz musician takes to a performance, containing the essential information on hundreds of standard songs.